ruimarnjr/fruity-pairs/README.md

 - __The Buttons Section__

   - The How To Play button when clicked shows the game instructions.
-  - The Reset Game button when clickd resets the game straight away.
+  - The Reset Game button when clicked resets the game straight away.

 ![Buttons](https://github.com/ruimarnjr/fruity-pairs/blob/main/assets/images/instruction-buttons.png)